OscarJHernandez/ai_hackathon_2017_fake_news_classifier/README.md

 * I then extract the confusion matrix which tells us the correct identifications in the test training set, along with false positive, and false negative rates.
 * The final prediction uses all the models weighed according to their accuracy and false positive rates to give a final value and produce a number that indicates the confidence of the classification.

+# Running the Program
+* There is a folder containing all presaved model weights in [Insert Directory Name]
+* Open the python notebook titled [Insert the Name of the python Notebook here].
+Simply follow the instructions and play with the classifier
+* To re-train the models, open [Insert the Name of the python Notebook here] and make sure to specify the correct columns, or size of the data, ect.
+Run the python notebook and it will train the models and save all the model data to file.
+The data might end up being quite large depending on your model specifications

+# Things to Explore:
+* A better data set would improve the accuracy of the results, use real and fake news data from the same time preiod.
+* Explore how the size of the dictionary effects the accuracy of the final models
+* Explore how the accuracy of the model changes by increasing the data set
+* Shuffle the data set many times and train more models based on this shuffling.
+Combine the results of all models that were trained using the shuffled data.
+* Can we increase the data set?
+I would like to have a hold-out data set to make predictions.
+Using recent news headlines.
+* Can we add more features to the dictionary, like sentiment analysis, in order to improve the predictions?